Werenode/IOTPAY_guide/README.md

 - The first few characters of your connected wallet address.

--	The display name stored in the platform database (or undefined if this address hasn’t been used yet).
+-	The display name stored in the platform database (or undefined if this address hasn't been used yet).

 Clicking the account icon opens a dropdown with a Logout button, allowing you to safely disconnect from the platform.